Thanks for dropping by my blog!

 - What changes do I need to make in order to make this suitable in a mixed-ability class?
 I don’t want to pitch the language so high that those who struggle most get left behind.
 Nor do I want to leave it weakly in the middle so that those who can cope with a much higher level still feel unchallenged and the weakest still can’t access the lesson.
 So how do I need to structure the activity, in how it’s run or set up, so that everyone can learn and make progress.
 After all, my objective is not that they can “do” the activity, but that they learn more!

 These are just some of the questions I want to consider on this blog.
 Some of the examples I give come from teaching English as a foreign language, and others from teaching French or Spanish.
 Regardless of the language of the examples, the principles and the rationale can be applied to a wide range of languages.
 I love teaching, and I really enjoy learning from other teachers, too.
-Please remember that none of the articles I post on here are intended to convey the idea that I think I’ve got it all cracked now, and I can pontificate via cyberspace on what we should all be doing!
+Please remember that none of the articles I post on here is intended to convey the idea that I think I’ve got it all cracked now, and I can pontificate via cyberspace on what we should all be doing!
 In fact, it’s not having it all sorted that keeps me interested and keeps me searching.
 So join in the discussion, and please – teach me a thing or two!
 If you want to get in touch, please use the contact form below – your email address and message will reach me but they will not show as public on the blog.